wp-plugins/shopsquad/readme.txt

 1. A screenshot of the plugin

 == Changelog ==
+= 1.4 =
+* More improvements with the width and height settings.

 = 1.3 =
 * Changed plugin wording a bit.
 Made some UI changes to look a little better.
 Also, added new options to set 'advice' list and to configure width and height.